Dee Hock

 Dee Ward Hock (March 21, 1929 – July 16, 2022) was the founder and CEO of the Visa credit card association.

+Early life and education

+Hock was born in North Ogden, Utah, in 1929 to a Mormon family.
+His father, Alma, was a utility lineworker, and his mother, Cecil, was a homemaker.
+He participated in high school debate and received a scholarship to Weber State University where he graduated with a two-year degree in 1949.

 Career

-Hock was born in North Ogden, Utah, in 1929 and attended Weber State University where he graduated in 1949.
-In 1968, Hock was a vice president of National Bank of Commerce, a local Seattle, Washington bank that was franchised by Bank of America to issue its credit card brand, BankAmericard.
-Through a series of unlikely accidents, Hock helped invent and became chief executive of the credit system that became VISA International.
-Early on, he convinced Bank of America to give up ownership and control of their BankAmericard credit card licensing program, forming a new company, National BankAmerica, that was owned by its member banks.
+After graduation, Hock began working various jobs in the financial services industry.
+He served as the manager of two Pacific Finance branches, an assistant manager of public relations and advertising for Pacific Finance, a general manager of Columbia Investment Company, and then as a supervisor at CIT Financial.
+In 1966, he was hired by National Bank of Commerce, a local bank in Seattle, Washington.
+In 1967, he began managing the bank's credit card brand, BankAmericard, which was being licensed from Bank of America.
+Through a series of unlikely accidents, Hock helped invent and became chief executive of the credit system that became Visa Inc. Early on, he convinced Bank of America to give up ownership and control of their BankAmericard credit card licensing program, forming a new company, National BankAmerica, that was owned by its member banks.
 The name was changed to Visa in 1976.